SmartChemDesign/melting-point/README.md

 ## Contact

-For questions and collaboration, contact Alexander S. Novikov at novikovradio.chem.msu.ru.
+For questions and collaboration, contact Alexander S. Novikov at novikov@radio.chem.msu.ru.